• About Us

 Christine Mitchell

-Christine is a project director with the Health Instead of Punishment program at HIP.
+Christine is HIP’S Health Instead of Punishment Program Director.
 She is committed to the work of dismantling systems of oppression and envisioning a world where the current criminal legal system is replaced with community-based and community-led responses.
 She is excited to partner with grassroots organizations doing liberative work on the ground and to continue researching the ways that incarceration and policing impact the health of people and communities.

 Christine was born and raised in Massachusetts and will always remain a Red Sox fan at heart.
 Outside of activism and baseball, Christine finds hope in making music and hanging out with her baby niece.